turi-code/userguide/feature-engineering/numeric_imputer.md

 #Numeric Imputer

-Impute missing values with feature means.
+NumericImputer allows you to impute missing values with feature means.
 Input columns to the NumericImputer must be of type *int*, *float*, *dict*, *list*, or *array.array*.
-For each column in the input, the transformed output is a column where the input is retained as is if:
+For each input column, the transformed output is a column where the input is retained as-is if:

 - there is no missing value.

 Inputs that do not satisfy the above are set to the mean value of that feature.

 The behavior for different input data column types is as follows: